 It is only possible to add Polynomial Boundary or Free Shape Boundary features on the boundary of Transformation features, because this controls the smoothing of domain meshes.
 The behavior of the features can be modified using the Symmetry/ Roller, Fixed Point, Fixed Edge and Fixed Boundary features.
 All of the shape optimization features can be added via the graphics context menu.

+Free Shape Domain

-The Free Shape Domain feature () can be added from the model tree under Component>Definitions using the Shape Optimization context menu.
+Add a Free Shape Domain feature () by right-clicking a Component node and choose it from the Shape Optimization submenu.
 It sets up a smoothing equation for the domains in its selection, but it does not add any control variables, so unless a Polynomial Boundary or a Free Shape Boundary are added, the shape of the geometry will not change.